 West Virginia is home to a multitude of wildlife species including hundreds of birds.
-Some of these bird species are native and remain in West Virginia year-round to mate and roost.
+Some of these birds of West Virginia remain in the state year-round to mate and roost, while others stay only for a season or two.
 Native species such as the red-bellied woodpecker, the pileated woodpecker, barred owl and Carolina wren remain throughout the year, rather than migrating south for warmer temperatures, and grace the forests, skies and neighboring backyards.
+Some of these backyard birds of the Virginia region can viewed around Beech Fork Dam as well, delighting tourists to the area.

 The red-bellied woodpecker is a pale, medium-size bird which is common to the forests of West Virginia.
 They are an unforgettable sight with black and white striped backs, a gleaming red cap and neck.
 The red-bellied woodpecker is a rare species of woodpecker that can be spotted with white patches near the wingtip as they fly.
 They may be found perched and picking, rather than pecking, in medium to large oak, hickory, young hardwoods and pine tree trunks.
 They may also emerge from the forest to appear at backyard feeders.